-My research centers on the international dimensions of authoritarian politics and democratization, with a particular emphasis on opposition parties and international democracy promotion, and a regional focus on Southeast Asia.
-My book-length dissertation project examines the success and strategies of opposition parties, focusing on the international activities of these actors in authoritarian contexts.
+My research centers on the international dimensions of authoritarian politics and democratization, with a particular emphasis on opposition politics and international democracy promotion, and a regional focus on Southeast Asia.
+My book project examines the success and strategies of opposition parties, focusing on the international activities of these actors in authoritarian contexts.
+Other work work explores opposition competition in authoritarian elections, processes of autocratization, and the challenges of democracy promotion and governance aid.

 I was previously based in Bangkok, Thailand, where I worked as the Research and Advocacy Director of ASEAN Parliamentarians for Human Rights.
 I also worked as a Junior Fellow at the Carnegie Endowment for International Peace, and I hold a a BA in Public and International Affairs from Princeton University.